Joy Fielding: Interview

 Fielding had an interview with the Vancouver Sun in 2007, just after her publication of Heartstopper.
-She enjoys catching readers off guard with the endings of her stories, but insists that it "isn't what her fiction is about", but rather more about the development of her characters.
+She enjoys catching readers off guard with the endings of her stories but insists that it "isn't what her fiction is about" but, rather, more about the development of her characters.

-Discussing her novels with the Toronto Star in 2008, she said "I might not write fiction in the literary sense.
+Discussing her novels with the Toronto Star in 2008, she said, "I might not write fiction in the literary sense.
 But I write very well.
 My characters are good.
 My dialog is good.
 And my stories are really involving.
 I'm writing exactly the kind of books I like to write.
 And they're the kind of books I like to read.
 They're popular commercial fiction.
 That's what they are."

 Audience

-Fielding has been noted as a novelist who is more popular in the United States and foreign countries, rather than in her native Canada.
+Fielding has been noted as a novelist who is more popular in the United States and foreign countries rather than in her native Canada.
 For example, the novel Kiss Mommy Goodbye was more popular in the States, and See Jane Run in Germany.
-In addition, she had an American agent and publisher, although she has now switched to a Canadian publisher.
+In addition, she had an American agent and publisher, although she has switched to a Canadian publisher.